-Spark net profit up 12 per cent to $409m
+Spark shares jump as profit rises

 brings the total FY19 dividend to 25c per share, steady with 2018.

+Spark expects to eke out more gains in the current financial year, predicting ebitdai of $1.1-$1.12b.

-The company had earlier flagged it would offer no Spark Sport financials until its first-half 2020 report, and today new chief executive Jolie Hodson offered on the general comment that "Spark Sport is well on the way to successfully deliver the Rugby World Cup 2019.The tournament represents an opportunity to make a step-change in adoption of streaming by New Zealanders, as the importance and visibility of the event makes it the ideal catalyst."
+The company earlier flagged it would offer no Spark Sport financials until its first-half 2020 report, and today new chief executive Jolie Hodson offered on the general comment that "Spark Sport is well on the way to successfully deliver the Rugby World Cup 2019.The tournament represents an opportunity to make a step-change in adoption of streaming by New Zealanders, as the importance and visibility of the event makes it the ideal catalyst."

+Similarly, Hodson said the telco's 5G launch, slated for July 1 next year, was on track and offered no detailed update in the wake of competitor Vodafone's suprise move to launch in December his year.

+She did, however, reiterate her predecessor Simon Moutter's intimation that Spark could upgrade to 5G without Huawei, which was blocked by the GCSB.

-The telco's bottom line was hit by falling dividends from the trans-Pacific Southern Cross Cross Cable, in which it holds a 50 per cent stake.
+Spark's bottom line was hit by falling dividends from the trans-Pacific Southern Cross Cross Cable, in which it holds a 50 per cent stake.
 Spark's share of Southern Cross dividends was $15m, compared to the year-ago-$50m.

 Southern Cross's monopoly was broken last year by the new Hawaiki Cable, backed by rich-listers Malcolm Dick and Sir Eion Edgar.
 Southern Cross is hitting back with its new "Next" cable, which will be part-funded by Telstra buying into Southern Cross.
 There was no immediate update on the Telstra deal, which has been on the table since December.

+Fixed wireless - which uses a 4G (or soon 5G) mobile network to deliver broadband into a home - is a boon to Spark in that it pockets close to 100 per cent of revenue from a connection, rather than Chorus or another wholesaler clipping half the ticket, as happens with a landline.

+In broadband overall, Spark lost 5000 connections to 695,000 but grew its revenue by $20m or 3 per cent as average revenue per user increased.

-The full-year result is the first presented by new chief executive Hodson, who replaced the long-serving Simon Moutter at the start of July.
+The full-year result is the first presented by new chief executive Hodson, who replaced the long-serving Moutter at the start of July.

 Spark shares closed yesterday at $4.01.

-The stock is up 0.75 per cent for the year.
+The stock is up 0.75 per cent for the year, lagging the NX50's broader gain of 23 per cent.

 Ahead of today's results, Forsyth Barr had a neutral rating on Spark with a 12-month target of $3.90.